Frequently Asked Questions

-For students graduating this past May, 96% of them had full-time jobs within 6 months or were attending graduate and professional schools in August.
+For students graduating this past May, 96% had full-time jobs within six months or went on to attend graduate and professional schools in August.
 For a complete listing of placements from our recent graduates, see the Career Development section.
-Top

 What kinds of jobs are your students getting when they graduate?

-Westminster College students receive a variety of job offers upon graduation.
-Students pursue careers in fields across the spectrum from corporate America, to the non-profit sector, to government agencies, to education fields.
-Westminster students have been very successful in securing employment upon graduation whether the economy has been booming, or whether there is an economic slow down, as there is at the present time.
+Westminster students receive a variety of job offers upon graduation.
+Students pursue careers in fields across the spectrum from corporate America, to the non-profit sector, to government agencies, to fields in education.
+After receiving a top tier education at Westminster, our students have proven to be very successful in securing employment upon graduation whether the economy has been booming or slowing down.
 For a complete listing of placements from our recent graduates, see the Recent Graduates section.
-Top

 Do you award credit for AP courses or dual enrollment courses?